A child figure in a silver gear.

 ◈◈◈

-Milo did not just glue all the paint cans together; he opened the lids and combined them, which was not something that either John or Hyacinth had considered as an option.
+Milo didn’t just glue all the paint cans together; he opened the lids and combined them, which was not something that either John or Hyacinth had considered as an option.
 It wasn’t like the house was going to be all the same colour anyway.
 What difference did it make if they had a can of lavender instead of a can of pink and a can of blue?

 He tried to make nice colours.
 When left at last with a can of green and a can of brown, he kept them as they were and did not create a can of bleagh.